mavens-group/mavens-group.github.io/content/authors/Greeshma/_index.md

   - Researchers
 ---

-Greeshma R is a Research Scholar in the department of Physics and Nanotechnology at SRM Institute of Science and Technology.
+Greeshma R is a Research Scholar in the [Department of Physics and Nanotechnology](https://www.srmist.edu.in/department/department-of-physics-and-nanotechnology/) at [SRMIST](https://www.srmist.edu.in).
 <br>
 She is exploring the electronic and magnetic properties and ultrafast dynamics of solids, molecules and oxides using DFT and rt-TDDFT.